Advertiser Disclosure

 There’s no denying that elite status is valuable, whether you’re looking for free breakfast or upgrades to business class.

 That’s why so many of us here at Upgraded Points chase elite status year after year, even if that means we’re just opening a new credit card.
-Now that we’re halfway through 2024, how are our plans for status going?
+Now that we’re nearing the end of 2024, how are our plans for status going?
 Let’s take a look.

 Carissa Rawson, Senior Content Contributor

-I’ve spent a lot of the year chasing elite status, and this year is no different.
-However, rather than scattering my efforts across a lot of programs, I’ve chosen to distill my efforts into the programs that I find the most valuable.
-While this means I have fewer statuses, I keep my options pretty broad thanks to credit card elite status and strategic bookings with airlines and hotels.
+I’ve spent a lot of the past few years chasing elite status, and this year is no different.
+However, rather than scattering my efforts across a lot of programs, I’ve chosen to distill my efforts into the programs that I find most valuable.
+While this means I have fewer statuses, I keep my options pretty broad, thanks to credit card elite status and strategic bookings with airlines and hotels.

 World of Hyatt — Globalist